 top of page

-Leaving Cert Irish Oral - Spórt (Guide)
+Leaving Cert Irish Oral: Spórt Guide and Key Notes

 Get ready to confidently talk about your active side during the Leaving Cert Irish Oral!
 Whether you're a player, a spectator, or both, this guide provides essential vocabulary, practice tips, and everything you need to ace the "Spórt" topic.